kayiwa/ML_Whirlwind/README.md

 ### Activity 1b - Other models

-Check out [Hugging Face](https://huggingface.co/) to see all of the different models thar are available for you to use.
+Check out [Hugging Face](https://huggingface.co/) to see all of the different models that are available for you to use.
 Share any with the class that you find interesting.

 ### Activity 2 - Does RAG Affect your results